binbin-yao/Scan2Scan/README.md

 # Scan2Scan

-The code will be made publicly available upon acceptance.
+The code will be made publicly available upon acceptance of the manuscript.